dreth/dreth.github.io/blog/flatten_nested_xml_with_xslt/article.md

 <span class="smaller"><b>January 15, 2023</b></span></div>
 <div class="centerPosition"><hr></div>

 XML files have been a bit annoying to deal with in my experience while working with data.
-However, today my friend Julio asked me for an emergency favour to help him extract data from an XML file that was *not flat*, meaning it couldn't be easily read into pandas using the pandas `read_xml()` method, which is intended to only read flat XML files.
+However, today my friend Julio asked me for an emergency favour to help him extract data from an XML file that was *not flat*, meaning it couldn't be easily read into pandas using the pandas `read_xml()` function, which is intended to only read flat XML files.

 By a flat XML file, I mean a file that looks like this: